Big-Bee-Network/aligning-taxon-names/_episodes/03-nomer.md

-using nomer/preston data reviews to clean names via web
+using nomer/preston data reviews to align names via web